aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/handle-uncompressed-image-stream-object-psd/_index.md

 If the path is incorrect, Aspose.PSD throws a `FileNotFoundException`, which you should catch in production code.

-## Step 4: Set Up the PsdOptions for Saving
+## Step 4: set up the psdOptions for saving
 `PsdOptions` specifies save parameters for PSD files.
 Setting the compression method to `Raw` indicates that pixel data should be stored without compression, preserving every pixel exactly as it appears in memory.

 ```java